- Home

 2. Coconut and quinoa curry

-Whether you’re veggie, vegan, pescetarian, or an omnivore, all of us should try to incorporate more quinoa into our diet due to its impressive health benefits.
+Whether you’re a veggie, vegan, pescatarian, or omnivore, incorporating more quinoa into your diet can bring impressive health benefits.
 It’s high in fibre, packed with vitamins and minerals, contains antioxidant and anti-inflammatory plant compounds, and is a great source of plant protein.

-This coconut and quinoa curry from Simply Quinoa is a really easy meal that makes the perfect mid-week dinner.
+This coconut and quinoa curry from Simply Quinoa makes the perfect quick and easy midweek dinner.
 The zingy flavours of ginger, turmeric, and garlic combine beautifully with umami miso and creamy coconut milk.
 And, with the additions of sweet potato, broccoli, chickpeas, onion, and quinoa, you’re guaranteed a delicious, healthy meal that’ll fill you up.

-This fragrant curry will keep in the fridge for up to five days, or you can freeze it to enjoy on an evening when you don’t fancy cooking.
+This fragrant curry can be stored in the fridge for up to five days, or you can freeze it to enjoy later.

 3. Beef goulash

-Goulash is a cosy and comforting dish that’ll warm you up from the inside out.
-And because it’s essentially a soup-stew hybrid, it’s absolutely perfect for a slow cooker.
+Goulash is cosy and comforting, warming you up from the inside out.
+And, because it’s essentially a soup-stew hybrid, it’s perfect for a slow cooker.

 Goulash is a type of Hungarian stew that involves cooking stewing meat (usually beef) with vegetables and seasoning with sweet paprika.

 This beef goulash recipe from The Batch Lady is incredibly easy to make.
-Just add diced braising beef, peppers, onions, garlic, chopped tomatoes, tomato purée, beef stock, garlic, paprika, and flour into your slow cooker and cook on high for three hours.
-Alternatively, you can also cook on low for five to six hours which will mean the meat will be more tender.
-Then, 15 minutes before it’s cooked, add a dollop of crème fraiche.
+Just add diced braising beef, peppers, onions, garlic, chopped tomatoes, tomato purée, beef stock, paprika, and flour to your slow cooker, then cook on high for three hours.
+Alternatively, you can cook on low for five to six hours to make the meat more tender.
+Then, 15 minutes before it’s cooked, add a dollop of crème fraîche.

-You can serve this with rice or quinoa, but goulash also goes really well with pastas like tagliatelle or pappardelle.
+You can serve this with rice or quinoa, but goulash also goes well with pasta like tagliatelle or pappardelle.
 Top with a sprig of fresh dill for maximum authenticity!

 4. Low-carb lasagne

-Lasagne is the ultimate comfort food, and after a busy or stressful day, there’s nothing better than tucking into a delicious plate of it.
+Lasagne is the ultimate comfort food, and there’s nothing better than tucking into a delicious plate of it after a busy or stressful day.

 The good news for anyone trying to cut down on carbs is that not only can you make lasagne in a slow cooker, but you can also make a low-carb, high-protein alternative.

-Instead of using pasta, this low-carb lasagne recipe from Well Plated uses vegetables like courgettes and aubergines, which are cut thinly into sheets.
-This cuts down on calories and carbs, while adding fibre and contributing to your five-a-day.
+Instead of using pasta, this low-carb lasagne recipe from Well Plated uses vegetables like courgettes and aubergines thinly sliced into sheets.
+This cuts down on calories and carbs while adding fibre and contributing to your five-a-day.

 This is a healthy, gluten-free meal that feels really indulgent.
 And though it has deliciously tender vegetables and melt-in-your-mouth textures, your slow cooker does all the work.